edamisirlioglu/GitHub-Repository-Analyzer-GUI-/README.md

 🖼️ Sample Interface (Dark Theme)
 📜 License
 This project is licensed under the MIT License.
-See the LICENSE file for details (Keep this line if you're adding a license file; otherwise, remove it).
+See the LICENSE file for details.